WingsLikeEagles/nextcloud_docker/README.md

 6. Click the `Deploy the Stack` button at the bottom.

 # Add host and protocol overwites to NextCloud config.php file
+This is not necessary if you use the proper environment variables in your Docker Compose file.
+See the example in this repo.
 You will need to adjust the configuration of NextCloud to ensure HTTPS is used.
 The following lines need to be added to the CONFIG array:
 ```
   array (